top of page

 A soft answer turneth away wrath: but grievous words stir up anger.

-• A man has to be mindful to walk in the fear of the Lord bearing the fruits towards his children in his deeds and speech too, not only his wife because if he doesn't walk in the fear of the Lord his house will be overthrown:
+• A man has to be mindful to walk in the fear of the Lord, bearing the fruits towards his children in his deeds and graceful speech too, not only his wife because if he doesn't walk in the fear of the Lord his house will be overthrown as its about his humility in reverence (fear) for the Lord, whether rich or poor, that will hold his family together;

 Sir 27:3